Guidelines for Panel Chairs

 The meetings will be run using BlueJeans.
 We encourage all panelists to show their videos to allow for face-to-face communication, but recognise this may not be possible in cases where panelists have limited bandwidth.
 To that end, we encourage panelists to use a wired or stable wireless internet connection, but again recognise that may not be possible in all cases.

 Chairs should set a schedule for the meeting and communicate this to the panelists, and PSS ahead of time.
 We recommend that Chairs schedule blocks of time for different activities (proposal discussions, comment writing).
-Don’t forget to include breaks!
+Don’t forget to include breaks, and stick to them!